Distributed reactive power feedback control for voltage regulation and loss minimization: Simulations

 \section{Simulations}

 The algorithm has been tested on the testbed IEEE 37 \cite{Kersting2001}, which is an actual portion of 4.8kV power distribution network located in California.
 The load buses are a blend of constant-power, constant-current, and constant-impedance loads, with a total power demand of almost 2 MW of active power and 1 MVAR of reactive power (see \cite{Kersting2001} for the testbed data).
 The length of the power lines range from a minimum of 25 meters to a maximum of almost 600 meters.
 The impedance of the power lines differs from edge to edge (for example, resistance ranges from 0.182 $\Omega$/km to 1.305 $\Omega$/km).
-However, the inductance/resistance ratio exhibits a smaller variation, ranging from $\angle z_e = 0.47$ to $\angle z_e = 0.59$.
+However, the inductance/resistance ratio exhibits a smaller variation, ranging from $X/R = 0.5$ to $0.67$.
 This justifies Assumption \ref{ass:theta}, in which we claimed that $\angle z_e$ can be considered constant across the network.
 We considered the scenario in which $5$ microgenerators have been deployed in this portion of the power distribution grid (see Figure~\ref{fig:ieee37}).

-The lower bound for voltage magnitudes has been set to 96\% of the nominal voltage.
-Both the synchronous and the asynchronous algorithm presented in Section~\ref{sec:synchronous} and \ref{sec:asynchronous} have been simulated on a nonlinear exact solver of the grid \cite{Zimmerman2011}.
+The lower bound for voltage magnitudes has been set to 4700 V. Both the synchronous and the asynchronous algorithm presented in Section~\ref{sec:dual} and \ref{sec:asynchronous} have been simulated on a nonlinear exact solver of the grid \cite{Zimmerman2011}.
 The approximate model presented in Proposition~\ref{pro:approximation} has not been used in these simulations, being only a tool for the design of the algorithm and for the study of the algorithm's convergence.
-The parameter $\gamma$ has been chosen as one half of the bound indicated by Theorem~\ref{th:s} and Theorem~\ref{th:a} for convergence.
-Timers in the asynchronous case have been tuned so that each agent is triggered, in expectation, at the same rate of the synchronous case.

-A time-varying profile for the loads has been generated, in order to simulate the effect of slowly varying loads (e.g. the aggregate demand of a residential neighborhood), fast changing demands (e.g. some industrial loads), and intermittent large loads (e.g. heating).
+A time-varying profile for the loads has been generated, in order to simulate the effect of slowly varying loads (e.g. the aggregate demand of a residential neighborhood), fast changing / intermittent demands (e.g. some industrial loads).